Amna Mufti: Early life

 She spent her childhood in a remote village near the Sutlej River.
-Since her childhood, she wanted to become a scientist being inspired by Marie Curie and had no inclination towards writing.
-She used to write poems in her school and college days and composed her first verse at the age of six.
-She sent her ghazals to Ahmed Nadeem Qasmi who motivated her to write novels instead of poems.
+She started writing poetry in her school and college days.
+Later, she sent her ghazals to Ahmed Nadeem Qasmi who motivated her to write prose instead of poetry.

 Personal life

 Mufti is a professor at Punjab University, Lahore.
-In 2023, she shifted to UAE on receiving the golden Visa.

 Career

 As an author

 She wrote her first short story Phir Wohi Dasht which was published in Adab Dost in 1998.
 In 2020, her novel about the water crisis Pani Mar Raha Hai was published.

 As a screenwriter

-She made her debut as a screenwriter in 2012 when she approached Babar Javed and wrote Ek Hatheli Pe Hina Ek Hatheli Pe Lahoo.
-She then gave the idea of another series based on dowry problems in Pakistan which was accepted readily and she wrote the Jahez resultantly which aired on Geo Entertainment in the same year.
+She made her debut as a screenwriter in 2011 when she approached Babar Javed and wrote Ek Hatheli Pe Hina Ek Hatheli Pe Lahoo.
+She then gave the idea of another series based on dowry problems in Pakistan which was accepted readily and she wrote Jahez resultantly which aired on Geo Entertainment in the same year.
 For the series, she received her first Lux Style Award nomination as a Best Television Writer at the 12th Lux Style Awards.

 In 2013, the adaptation of her short story Ullu Baraye Farokht Nahi was aired on Hum TV for which she wrote the screenplay as well.
 The series was directed by Kashif Nisar and Mufti received critical acclaim for her script and Best Television Writer Award at the 13th Lux Style Awards.
 The script of the series was later made available as a book.

 In 2017, she adapted the Amrita Pritam's 1950 novel Pinjar for television which broadcast on TV One as Ghughi.
 Amar Khan and Adnan Siddiqui played the leads in it and Mufti was nominated for Best Television Writer at the 18th Lux Style Awards.

 In 2018, she wrote Aakhri Station deals with issues such as such as women's rights, mental and health hazards, acid attacks, forced prostitution, and domestic violence.
 The series was directed by Sarmad Khoosat and produced by Kashf Foundation.

 Based on several social evils such as child abuse sex trafficking, she wrote Dil Na Umeed To Nahi which was directed by Kashif Nisar and produced by Kashf Foundation.
 Mufti received her fourth nomination as a Best Television Writer for the series at the 21st Lux Style Awards.